-My favorite day of the week when I was a girl was the day after the soup of beans or lentils or chickpeas when they reappear as a cream, or mashed is still one of my favorite ways to enjoy beans in general.
-This recipe was developed within my role as an ambassador for BUSH’S® Beans.
-I received products and compensation.
-All opinions are mine, the recipe and story have not been edited by others.
+My favorite day of the week when I was a girl was the day after the soup of beans or lentils or chickpeas when they reappear as a cream or mashed is still one of my favorite ways to enjoy legumes in general.

 - 1 large onion, chopped coarsely